 I will try to break it down step by step.
 Ultimately, it’s hard to show how to do it with pictures.
 My goal is to do a video series eventually, but this is what I’m going to start with.
 Please let me know if you have any questions!

 1. The first step is the autolyse step.
 This is just mixing the flour and water to turn starch into sugar, form gluten, and hydrate the flour.
-I do a 75% hydration which means I use 375g of water to 500g of flour.
+I do a 70% hydration which means I use 350g of water to 500g of flour.
+Less water makes it easier to work with!
 I mix the two and allow to sit for an hour with plastic wrap and a tea towel on top.

-4. After 3 hours of this, cover with the plastic wrap and tea towel and allow to ferment for 8-10 hours.
+4. After 2 hours of this, cover with the plastic wrap and tea towel and allow to ferment for 8-10 hours.
 I usually get it set up to ferment over night.
+You could also set it up to ferment during the day!
+Either way works fine.

 5. In the morning, I set it up to proof.
-The first thing I do is coat the inside of the bannoten with rice flour.
+I place a cloth napkin in my bannoten to keep it from sticking.
+You could also use a LOT of rice flour or use a tea towel!
 Next, I get a silicone mat (or you could just use your counter), and cover with flour.
 Sprinkle the dough with flour and spread it out a bit.

-7. Once shaped, place in banneton.
+8. Once shaped, place in banneton with the rounded side down and the seam side up.
 Cover with plastic wrap and a tea towel again, and allow it to proof.
-I usually allow it to proof for around 4-5 hours.
+I usually do a cold proof because it makes it much easier to score!
+I will stick it in the fridge for 5-8 hours.
+You can also proof it on the counter, but it’s not at easy to score and tends to be flatter.
+On the counter, it’ll take about 3 hours.
+When I pull it out of the fridge, I rub it with rice flour before I put it on a piece of parchment paper so it doesn’t stick.
 This is what it looks like when it is ready (you should be able to place your finger in it, and it will bounce back).

-9. Bake covered for 20 minutes, uncover, and bake another 20 minutes.
+11. Bake covered for 20 minutes, uncover, and bake another 20-30 minutes.
 You will know when it is done when it sounds hollow upon thumping it!
 Some people prefer it darker than the way I like it.
-If you do, you will need to bake it to your prefered darkness.
+If you do, you will need to bake it to your preferred darkness.
 I like golden-brown!
 I always put it on a cooling rack and cover with a towel when fully baked!
 Do not cut it until it has cooled!
-The one on the left is half freshly ground hard white wheat and half bread flour and the right one is just bread flour!

 Again, this is hard to show in pictures, so I hope this is helpful!
 Please let me know if you have ANY questions!
 I plan to eventually do a video series on my Facebook page, so keep an eye out for that!